MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-1-c4392.md

 ---
 # Compiler Warning (level 1, Error) C4392

-'signature' : incorrect number of arguments for intrinsic function, expected 'number' arguments
+> 'signature' : incorrect number of arguments for intrinsic function, expected 'number' arguments

 A function declaration for a compiler intrinsic had the wrong number of arguments.
 The resulting image may not run correctly.
-To fix this warning, either correct the declaration or delete the declaration and simply #include the appropriate header file.
+To fix this warning, either correct the declaration or delete the declaration and `#include` the appropriate header file.

 This warning is always issued as an error.
 Use the [warning](../../preprocessor/warning.md) pragma to disable or change the warning level.